lakinduakash/linux-wifi-hotspot/README.md

 ### Features

-* Share your wifi like in Windows - Share wifi on same interface which you are connected to internet.
+* Share your wifi like in Windows - Share wifi on the same interface which you are connected to on the internet.
 * Share access point from any network interface
 * MAC filter
 * Includes Both command line and gui.
-* Support both 2.4GHz and 5GHz (Need to compatible with your wifi adapter).
-Ex: You have connected to 5GHz network and share connection with 2.4GHz.
+* Support both 2.4GHz and 5GHz (Need to be compatible with your wifi adapter).
+Ex: You have connected to the 5GHz network and share a connection with 2.4GHz.
 * Select Channel.
 * Hide SSID